manelpuig/rUBot_gopigo_ws/Documentation/2_gopigo_rbpi_control.md

 - y position
 - angle orientation (from 0º to 180º)

-We can take the same python script you have programed for simulated Gazebo environment
+We can take the same python node you have programed for simulated Gazebo environment

-Type:
+### **Lab Activity**
+You will have to adjust the resolution to reach the POSE with enough accuracy.

+To verify the performances, open a terminal and type:

 ```shell
 roslaunch gopigo3_control gopigo3_bringup_hw.launch